fishcus/KAP-manual/en/upgrade/upgrade_kapp.en.md

 ```
 *Q: Do I need to manually upgrade cube and segment?*

-No, the upgrade will be automatically started when you start Kyligence Enterprise in the first time.
+No, the upgrade will happen automatically when you start Kyligence Enterprise for the first time.

-*Q: How could I determine if the upgrade succeeded or failed?*
+*Q: How could I determine if the upgrade has succeeded or not?*

-During the first upgrade progress, you may see:
+During the first start of Kyligence Enterprise, you may see:

-* Successful tips:
+* Prompt in case of success:

   ```
   Segments have been upgraded successfully.
   ```

-* Failed tips:
+* Prompt in case of failure:

   ```
   Upgrade failed.
 Please try to run